Molecular-Biophysics-Database/mbdb-docs/pages/vocabularies/affiliations.md

 [here](https://ror.org/registry/).
 Although the registration is fast, it can take 2-4 weeks before the affiliation becomes available.

+Alternatively, you can add your own affiliation locally to MBDB.

 Note that affiliations aren't mandatory, so you will still be able to deposit the record even if you are unable to give an affiliation.
 It is also possible request opening a record after it has been deposited.

 ## Fields available